bormaxi8080/osint-timeline/DRAFT.md

 PDF Document Layout Analysis.
 A Docker-powered service for PDF document layout analysis.
 This service provides a powerful and flexible PDF analysis service.
 The service allows for the segmentation and classification of different parts of PDF pages, identifying the elements such as texts, titles, pictures, tables and so on: https://github.com/huridocs/pdf-document-layout-analysis

+Doop.
+The open-source alternative to Paper.design.
+A multiplayer design canvas where humans and AI agents design together, live.
+MCP built in: https://github.com/kgoedecke/doop

 ScriptCat, a browser extension that can execute userscript: https://github.com/scriptscat/scriptcat

 vPhone Workstation.
 A native macOS app for managing virtual iPhones - browse, create, and boot iOS research VMs from a single window: https://github.com/zqxwce/vphone-ws

+VoiceStudio.
+A unified toolkit for text-style prompted speech synthesis, voice adaptation, and editing: https://github.com/latentforge/VoiceStudio

 ----